Updated: April 19, 2023

 Use our Chrome extension to generate your Google Reviews link

 If you are an agency or local search SEO and need to create this link for a number of businesses or if you’re having trouble finding the Google Review link for your service area business, you’re not alone.
-That’s why our brilliant engineering team created the GatherUp Google Review Link Generator Chrome extension.
-This elegant solution quickly and easily determines the Google Write A Review link and the Maps URL for any business, with or without an address.
+That’s why we created an easy Google Review Link Generator Chrome extension.
+This solution quickly and easily determines the Google Write A Review link and the Maps URL for any business, with or without an address.

-Manually create the Google Review URL for your business
+Manually create the Google Review Link URL for your business

-Ideally, the Google Review URL you use for your business should work all the time and make it easy for your customer to leave you a Google review.
+Ideally, the Google review link URL you use for your business should work all the time and make it easy for your customer to leave you a Google review.
 You also want a link that:

-There are a various online utilities to help you create a link.
+There are various online resources to help you create a link.
 Unfortunately, some links that are generated don’t meet these criteria.
 One way to be sure that your link will work correctly is to make it yourself.
 Here are the steps:

 - Using Chrome, do a brand search to trigger the Knowledge Panel result on the right.
 Then, you’ll want to click to view all reviews.

 - This will take you to the review box.
 Click on the “Write a review” button.